Hurricane Child: Reception

 The book was generally well-received, with the use of the present tense in the main character's narration a common praise among critics.
 Writing for The Horn Book Magazine, Anastasia Collins praised the use of present tense as a technique that "thoroughly immerses readers in an emotional tempest."
 Collins also highlighted Callender's description of Caribbean life and culture, both in "the cruel reality of prejudice" as well as "the fragility and resilience of inner strength."

 Melanie Kirkwood noted that the concept of "[l]ove, whether familial, amiable, or romantic, is an unmistakable driving force" in the book.
 Kirkwood also commented on the romantic relationship that is developed between two of the main adolescent characters, which is used to portray "the societal and religious pressures against such connections."

 Kirkus Reviews, which gave the book their "Get It" verdict, also commented on the author's usage of present tense as a way to make readers identify with Caroline's emotions, both positive and negative.
 Jennifer Barnes, for The Booklist, said "Callender's novel captures the exquisite agony and pain that accompany rejection and abandonment", as well as praising the detailed description of the region.

 Hurricane Child was the recipient of the Stonewall Book Award and the Lambda Literary Award, both in 2019 and in the Children's and Young Adult category.

+Censorship

+In late 2019, Hurricane Child was one of several books banned throughout Louden County elementary schools due to the presence of LGBTQ characters; however, the ban of Hurricane Child was later reversed in early 2020.
+In 2023, Hurricane Child was also banned from Woodlawn Elementary School located in Danville, Kentucky.